Types of residential care

 Nursing homes have different staff-to-resident ratios and their staff members have various levels of experience and training.
 Nursing homes are licensed by the state and regulated by the federal government.

 Alzheimer's special care units (SCUs) (also called memory care units)

 SCUs are designed to meet the specific needs of individuals with Alzheimer's and other dementias.
 SCUs can take many forms and exist within various types of residential care communities, including assisted living, and they may or may not be locked or secured units.
 Such units most often are cluster settings in which persons living with dementia are grouped on a floor or a unit within a larger residential care building.

 Some states have legislation requiring nursing homes and assisted living residences to disclose their fees and list the specialized services their SCU provides, including a trained staff, specialized activities and ability of staff to care for residents with behavioral needs.
 Because laws vary, it is important to ask specific questions about what type of care is provided in an SCU to ensure that the level of care is appropriate for the person.

-CCRCs provide different levels of care (independent, assisted living and nursing home) based on individual needs.
+Life plan communities provide different levels of care (independent, assisted living and nursing home) based on individual needs.
 A resident is able to move throughout the different levels of care within the community if his or her needs change.
-Payment for these types of facilities can include an initial entry fee with subsequent monthly fees or payment may be based solely on monthly fees.
+Payment for these types of services can include an initial entry fee with subsequent monthly fees or payment may be based solely on monthly fees.

 When living at home is no longer an option